-How is a C Corporation Taxed?
+How Is a C Corporation Taxed?

-Unlike many other business entities in which the profits pass through to the owners’ personal tax return (e.g. LLCs, S Corporations, etc.), the C Corporation is a completely separate taxable entity.
-The C Corporation pays federal taxes on the net profits (after all expenses, including salaries and bonuses) of the business by filing the 1120 form with the IRS.
+Unlike many other business entities in which the profits pass through to the owner's personal tax return (e.g., LLCs, S Corporations, etc.), the C Corporation is a completely separate taxable entity.
+The C Corporation pays federal taxes on the net profits (after all expenses, including salaries and bonuses) of the business by filing Form 1120 with the IRS.